Status

 Q: Do I need to use git?

-A: No, you can use the zip or tar.gz file from github releases to download wm-sdk, however using git will make it significantly easier to update your code to the latest Wirepas releases in the future.
+A: No, you can use the zip or tar.gz file from Github releases to download wm-sdk, however using git will make it significantly easier to update your code to the latest Wirepas releases in the future.

-The latest release of Wirepas SDK is available from github.
+The latest release of Wirepas SDK is available from Github.
 Here the links to access:

 github link: https://github.com/wirepas/wm-sdk